spencertipping/ni/doc/ni_by_example_2.md

 When a Perl variable is brought into existence, its nature is determined by the sigil that precedes it.
 The explicit use of sigils allows for more variables to be packed into the same linguistic namespace.
 When creating a variable:

-* `my $x` indicates that `$x` is a scalar, for example a string or a number
+* `my $x` indicates that `$x` is a scalar, for example a string or a number.
-* `my @x` indicates that `@x` is a zero-indexed array
+* `my @x` indicates that `@x` is an array.
-* `my %x` indicates that `%x` is a hash
+* `my %x` indicates that `%x` is a hash.

-What's even cooler is that, because the syntax for all of these is different, we can use all of these:
+Because the syntax for all of these is different, we can use all of these

 ```
-print $x;         # gets the scalar value of $x
+print $x;         # get the scalar value of $x
-print $x[3];      # gets a scalar value from @x at position 3
+print $x[3];      # get the scalar from @x at index 3
-print $x{"foo"};  # gets a scalar value from %x associated with the key "foo"
+print $x{"foo"};  # get the scalar from %x associated with the key "foo"
 ```

-At first glance, this is very confusing; all of these values start with `$x`--but note that the calling syntax is different for all three; you get a scalar value (i.e `$`) out of a hash by indexing it with curly braces, you get a scalar value out of an array by indexing it with square brackets, and without either of those, Perl knows that you are referring to the scalar value `$x`.
+At first glance, this is very confusing; all of these values start with `$x`.
+The calling syntax, however, is different.
+You tell the Perl interpreter to get a scalar value by using the `$` sigil; Perl determines what to look for depending on the postfix indexing.

+Using curly braces tells Perl to look in a hash, and square brackets tells Perl to look in an array, and without either of those, Perl knows that you are referring to the scalar value `$x`.
 The syntax is a little complicated, but it's not tricky.
+With a little practice, this will be second nature.

 ### Default Variables